abdulolagunju19/neuro_nextgen/README.md

 # Neuro_Website
-This is my neuro website.
+This is my personal website.
 It will describe some simple data analysis using python, new and interesting neuroscience papers, and any ideas I come up with in my free time.<br />

 Enjoy!!!
 <br />
 <br />